thatguy1015/Pulse-Pet-/README.md

 ## Project status

+PulsePet's Flask and SQLite web application is the core MVP.
+It was successfully extended with a Unity avatar and a Dobot Magician controller supporting context-based gestures.
+The physical hardware is optional, so the main application can still operate in web-only mode when the robot is unavailable.
 The Flask and SQLite web application is the evaluated core MVP.
 Voice, avatar and physical-device work were explored as extensions rather than required parts of the main application.